minzhou1003/ec601-project/MASKrcnn_model/README.md

 ## Some Initial Thoughts

 Pneumonia is an extremely devestating and inpactful disease which affects millions around the world today, so the prospect of using neural networks to help diagnose it was very exciting.
 However as a machine learning newbie I had much ground to cover before I could tackle such a difficult probem.
 Therefore I started by building a simple neural network architecture simply to tag a image as pneumonia positive or, which can be found [here](https://github.com/astoycos/Mini_Project2).
 This simple model architecture did not work very well, stemming from the fact that the patterns in lung opacities which it was trying to identify were very subtle, ultimately requiring a "deeper" architecture.
 However, it did allow me to get experience with data prepreocessing in python and the basics of Neural Network design.
-Next I begin researcing the vaious state of the art neuralnetwork architectures exisinting.
+Next I begin researcing the vaious state of the art neural network architectures exisinting.
 After reading numerous papers and kernal kaggles I found the Mask_RCNN implementation, created by MIT.
 It is unique in the fact that is allows for advanced pixel level segemntation, rather that simple bonunding box creation as see in other architectues such as RCNN and Faster RCNN.
 Therefore, I decided to progress in the project using it as my primary neural network architecture.
 To assist with the data preprocessing I also had the idea to segment the lungs out of the chest X - rays before using them to train the model in order to prevent exposing it to an erroneous data.
 Although I did not end up using [this module](https://github.com/astoycos/ec601-project/tree/master/Lung_Segmentation) it has many other practical uses.

 ## Early Model train Evaluations